sajid-dsi/spring-component-framework/README.md

 2. Rule B:
   If they want to interact with each other, they are not a simple application component, the are upgrade as "Service Component"

+  Service component is an application component with "service.xml" in META-INF.

 3. Rule C:
   If a service component want to contribute some beans to other jar, they should export them as "service"